webtp3/docker/README.md

 SSH Server also for Rsync and other stuff

-graphicsmagick, imagemagick, letscrypr, openssl, php-xdebug and I think all what you need.
+graphicsmagick, imagemagick, letscrypt, openssl, php-xdebug and I think all what you need.

-Usage (combined)
+Documentation
 ------------------

  more about the base images an be found on the docker hub: